HypeCheck

 What It Doesn't Do

-Won't reduce bruising or swelling after cosmetic eyelid surgery — a well-designed RCT found no benefit over placebo.
-Not proven to help after Botox or filler injections despite heavy social media promotion.
-Social media hype far outpaces the actual science.
-Do not take arnica by mouth — it is toxic internally.
+Won't reliably reduce bruising or swelling after cosmetic eye surgery — a well-designed RCT found no benefit over placebo.
+Not proven to work for post-filler or post-Botox bruising despite heavy social media promotion.
+No evidence it works when taken orally for any of these uses.
+Don't expect it to replace standard anti-inflammatory drugs.

 Evidence-Based Benefits